Massa Marittima Cathedral: Architecture

 The cathedral measures 58.72 m by 18 m and is built on the ground plan of a Latin cross.

-The façade reveals the different influences which inspired the anonymous architect: the blind arcades in the lower part, decorated with circular openings and lozenges, the loggiato in the middle part and the surmounting tympanum are in Pisan Romanesque style.
+The façade reveals the different influences which inspired the anonymous architect: the blind arcades with round columns in the lower part, decorated with circular openings and lozenges, the loggiato in the middle part and the surmounting tympanum are in Pisan Romanesque style.
 The large ogival mullioned window and the three spires show instead a Sienese influence.

-The central portal flanked by two lion columns has five panels dating from the early 13th century illustrating the legend of Saint Cerbonius.
-The three central columns of the tympanum rest on three figures: a bearded man, a griffin and a horse.
+The central portal flanked by two rectangular columns carrying an architrave with five reliefs dating from the early 13th century illustrating the legend of Saint Cerbonius.
+The springers of the round arch above are lion heads, while the lion figures atop the imposts of the blind arches have feet between which some of them hold their prey.
+Almost all of the sculptural work, including the capitals and the splayed openings, were done by Comacine masters from Lombardy.
+Except for the three figures the three central columns of the tympanum rest on: a bearded man, a griffin and a horse, at least the animal figures are attributed to the workshop of Giovanni Pisano.

-The bell tower is the original 13th-century one in the lower part while the upper area is a 19th-century addition.
-The polygonal tambour, standing at 37.86 m, is from the 15th century.
+The octagonal tambour of the crossing, standing at 37.86 m, is a brickwork from the 15th century.
+The bell tower attached to the north transept is the original 13th-century one in the lower part while the upper stories are a 19th-century addition.